OpenEvalProject/evals/manuscripts/elife-87181/v1/manuscript.md

 **Figure 5.:** Left panel: Three classes of propagating (time-dependent) patterns: Oscillatory waves, an excitable pulse, and a front wave (a.k.a. a traveling front); orange and black colors correspond to maximal and minimal values of the solutions, respectively.
 Right panel: The spatial variation of key variables across a wave (e.g., the variation in fluorescence intensity from front to back) can be represented by a trajectory in some high-dimensional ‘phase space’ spanned by the model variables (here simplified to a 2D cartoon) connecting the back state to the front state (see text), or varying periodically across the wave.
 Dots correspond to steady states and arrows describe flows in their vicinity.
 Classification of the associated local/global bifurcations through which such solutions form.
 Note that in phase space various oscillatory solutions all have the same geometric flow, described by a limit cycle (periodic orbit).

-## Bifurcations and waves in spatially extended systems
+#### Bifurcations and waves in spatially extended systems

 After describing the basic ideas underlying the bifurcation theory of ODE systems, we now take into account space dependence that may arise due to transport and mechanical coupling.
 Mathematically, this is reflected in PDE-type model equations that inherently have infinite degrees of freedom due to spatial modes and dependence on boundary conditions.
 There are several rigorous methodologies for PDE analysis (e.g., multiple timescale reduction and singular perturbation theory).
 However, similarly to the phase-space method, also other advanced reduction methods can be efficiently applied in a few simple cases of two-variable toy models expressed via polynomial-type terms that mimic the realistic interactions, such as in the FitzHugh–Nagumo, Schnakenberg, and Gray–Scott reaction-diffusion systems.
 More involved and detailed models of actin dynamics are typically studied by direct numerical integration.
 Consequently, lacking theory, it is difficult to determine which of the solutions are sensitive to model details and which are robust (structurally stable).

 Even though bifurcation theory for spatially extended systems is significantly less advanced than for ODEs (Cross and Hohenberg, 1993; Sandstede and Scheel, 2000; Pismen, 2006; Meron, 2015), in some cases, mathematics can still provide valuable insights.
-Such cases often rely on specific properties of solutions such as traveling waves or pulses, where PDEs can be reduced to ODEs that describe the (fixed) shape of a solution along a transformed coordinate (say ξ), instead of the spatiotemporal dependence (e.g., using a comoving frame transformation such as ξ=x±v⁢t, where v is the wave speed).
+Such cases often rely on specific properties of solutions such as traveling waves or pulses, where PDEs can be reduced to ODEs that describe the (fixed) shape of a solution along a transformed coordinate (say $ξ$), instead of the spatiotemporal dependence (e.g., using a comoving frame transformation such as $ξ=x\pmv⁢t$, where $v$ is the wave speed).
 One then seeks bifurcations that depict the onset and demise of such wave patterns.
 Following these ideas, most of the propagating actin patterns can be classified (using phase-space reduction) according to their oscillatory, excitable, or bistable properties (cf. Allard and Mogilner, 2013).
 Figure 5 summarizes these three classes; note that we exclude here the transient actin polymerization dynamics that converge to steady-state patterns, as discussed in Bhattacharya et al., 2020.

 However, these classifications do not resolve the origin and the mechanisms of the emerging actin waves.
 For example, many of the observed actin patterns are of a spiral form.
 Yet, since spirals share universal properties (Sandstede and Scheel, 2020) and can form in oscillatory, excitable, and bistable systems, it is difficult to decipher to which dynamic class the system belongs.
 Moreover, there are also basic subtleties that are frequently overlooked when relying on ODE classifications, such as secondary (space-dependent) instabilities (Cross and Hohenberg, 1993).
 This directly impacts attempts to determine the lowest number of variables needed to describe a certain phenomenon in a qualitative (generic) manner.
 For example, as has been shown in Figure 4B, in ODEs a steady state can lose stability to oscillations via the so-called Hopf bifurcation while in PDEs, oscillations can arise via two different mechanisms, leading to three qualitatively different patterns.
 The first type is the natural extension to homogeneous oscillations (HO), a.k.a.
 Hopf bifurcation with a zero wavenumber (infinite wavelength since a wavenumber is proportional to the inverse of a wavelength).
 As for ODEs, also for PDEs the minimal setting is a two-variable system.
 The second type is a Hopf bifurcation with a finite wavenumber (or finite wavelength), where the resulting oscillations are counter-propagating traveling waves (TW) and standing waves (SW); for more details, see Knobloch, 1986.
 In Figure 5, we display these three oscillatory patterns (HO, TW, SW) in a spatially extended system.
 In contrast to the zero wavenumber Hopf bifurcation, the finite wavenumber Hopf bifurcation requires a three-variable system (Yochelis et al., 2008; Stich et al., 2009; Anma et al., 2012; Hata et al., 2014; Villar-Sepúlveda and Champneys, 2023).
 In Box 4, we provide additional heuristic details about the richness of the primary finite wavenumber Hopf bifurcation.
 More advanced related topics, mixed-mode solutions, secondary instabilities, and conserved quantities are detailed in Knobloch, 1986; Knobloch, 1992.

 To summarize, while the bifurcation theory of PDEs is still a developing field, especially in nonlinear regimes, it has matured to study some of the actin wave phenomena, as will be briefly demonstrated by examples in the following.
 Yet, further extensions are needed, especially in the broad context of mechano-chemical feedback (e.g., see Ben Isaac et al., 2013), where nonlocal interactions, advective flows, and changing geometries are coupled to reaction-diffusion dynamics.

-## Insights obtained using bifurcation theory
+### Insights obtained using bifurcation theory

-## Linking cell responses to model mechanism
+#### Linking cell responses to model mechanism

 In recent years, new tools have been developed for prodding, stimulating, and manipulating cell behavior, such as optogenetics, where light signals activate one or another regulator in a highly localized manner inside a cell (see O’Neill and Gautam, 2014; O’Neill et al., 2016; Meshik et al., 2018; Hadjitheodorou et al., 2021).
 This has resulted in rich data sets connecting the strength, size, and timing of the stimulus to resultant cell responses.